 As a consequence, differences between French and American participants include a large proportion of evaluative adjectives such as “Bright,” “Light,” “Round,” “Solemn,” “Melancholy,” and “Disturbing.”
-“Bright” (Brillant) may be the most extreme example of this intercultural difference, as the French partial factor score is close to the origin and the American partial factor score is further away, a difference suggesting that this word has a more positive valence in English than in French.
-Additionally, the location of the American partial factor score for “Bright” suggests that Americans commonly grouped it with “Colorful” (Coloré) and “Dancing” (Dansant), a contrast to how the French participants used it.
-“Light” (Clair) shows a similar effect to that of “Bright” with respect to the magnitude of difference.
-The inverse of “Bright” and “Light” might be “Round,” (Tendre), whose French partial factor score is further from the origin than the American.
+The adjective “Bright” (Brillant) may be the most extreme example of this intercultural difference, as the French partial factor score is close to the origin whereas the American partial factor score is further away—a difference suggesting that this word has a more positive valence in English than in French.
+This interpretation is supported by information from the Extended Open Multilingual Wordnet (Bond & Foster, 2013), which shows semantic associations within and across languages.
+In French, “Brillant” is associated only with physical descriptions of color or light, whereas in English, “Bright” is also associated with happiness or positive qualities like promise. (e.g., “a bright future”).
+The inverse of “Bright” might be “Round,” (Tendre), whose French partial factor score is further from the origin than the American.
+In this case, the English associations with “Round” include physical descriptions, while the French associations include many more affective references (Bond & Foster, 2013).
 “Melancholy” (Mélancolique) and “Sad” (Triste) were almost synonymous in English, but not in French.
-The location of “Solemn” (Solennel) suggests that it carries more valence in English, but more arousal in French.
-“Disturbing” (inquiétant) is far from the origin for French participants but not for American participants.
-All of these differences highlight possible differences in semantic associations and frequency of use between languages.
+This difference mirrors early semantic differential and psycholinguistic work that suggests that the usage patterns of adjectives between French and English are different (Osgood et al., 1975).